 It is also a place for me to express my love of writing, painting, photography, crafts, gardening, floral arranging, history, decorating, design, and collecting.
 I update about two to four times each month and also am active on Twitter, Instagram, Flickr, and Facebook.

 I live in downtown Farmington, New Hampshire, in a wonderful house built in 1870, that my husband, Stan, and I are making a home.
 It has many features and character left from early periods and we built a three story addition on the back of the house, doubling the footprint, but mirroring the original house exterior, so you can’t tell the addition wasn’t always a part of the house.
 We often have several animals companions.
-Right now we are lucky enough to have Katie and Nick, a greyhound and rat terrier, and two aquarium habitats.
+Right now we are lucky enough to have Bram & Quince, a bonded Chihuahua pair, we adopted last year and two aquarium habitats.

 Our gardens are a passion of mine.
 When we started out we basically had nothing to work with in the space.
 A few trees and crabgrass were the only things in the yard.
 Over the past two decades we’ve landscaped the entire yard, created and installed two arbors, and put in a picket fence out front.
 I’ve added a diverse collection of trees, shrubs, and flowers, that keep the space blooming for most of our growing season.
 Gardening is in my blood!